Sociology (SOC) Courses

 See How to read course descriptions for information about the formatting used.

 SOC 100 Principles Of Sociology (3) An introduction to the theories, scientific methods and empirical findings of contemporary sociology.

 SOC 200 Career Opportunities in Soc (1) A forum for the presentation of career opportunities for Sociology majors and minors.
 The course features speakers, and the development of practical professional skills, including writing a resume.
 Offered on a CR/NC basis only.
 Required for Sociology majors and minors.
 Formerly SOC 490.

 SOC 240 Social Psychology (3) An introduction to how sociologists view the relationship between social institutions, social groups and individual actions.

 SOC 260 Social Problems (3) An introduction to the study of social problems in contemporary society, including their nature, sociological causes and possible solutions.
 Course may focus on a single social problem.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 SOC 280 Statistical Reasoning (3) An introduction to basic descriptive, correlational, and inferential statistics used in the social sciences and education.
 Pre: concurrent enrollment with SOC 280L.

-SOC 280L Lab in Statistical Reasoning (1) An introduction to the techniques and usage of statistical applications involving computation and interpretation of statistics.
+SOC 280L Lab in Statistical Reasoning (1) (lab) An introduction to the techniques and usage of statistical applications involving computation and interpretation of statistics.

 SOC 300 Family in World Perspective (3) A comparative analysis of family and marriage patterns, mate selection, parent-child interaction, divorce rates, socialization of gender roles, legal sanctions, trends in organization and function.
 Pre: SOC 100 or instructor's consent.
 (Sam as WS 300).